Can I copy the VB-MAPP?

 Are there online courses available to learn how to do the VB-MAPP?

-Yes, there are several online courses available to learn how to conduct the VB-MAPP, many of which offer BCBA CEUs.
+Yes, there are online courses available to learn how to conduct the VB-MAPP, many of which offer BCBA CEUs.
 Learn More

 Are there specific materials that should be used to conduct the assessment?